ZongyueQin/HLSyn/README.md

 [Temporary Link](https://zenodo.org/records/8034115)

-- TODO: how to split train, dev, test, test kernels
 - TODO: convert pickle files into json, which attributes to preserve?
-- TODO: merge poly and machsuite
 - TODO: new download link

 ## Data Content and Format